How to Make a Good Logo: The Dos and Don’ts

 This post was last updated on June 29, 2021.

-The function behind a logo goes far beyond being just a pretty visual that you can add to your website.
+The function behind a logo goes far beyond being just a pretty visual.
 As the heart of your branding efforts, your logo should represent the essence of your company’s personality.
-But does that mean you need to hire a professional designer to achieve this result?
+But does that mean you need to hire a designer to achieve this result?
 Luckily not.
-These days, creating a logo has become much more accessible to small business owners, thanks to the array of DIY online logo makers available – such as small businesses’ favorite, Wix Logo Maker.
+These days, you can create your own logo that is professional, aesthetic and meaningful.

 Let’s talk about your tagline.
 A simple rule to follow to ensure that your logo makes sense is to always make your tagline shorter than your name.
 This is why we suggest going for no more than 25 to 30 characters.
 For the same reason, if you’re using a thicker font for your name, it’s best to use a thinner (or more basic) one for your tagline.